ES-1085/f2025-ds1-project-teamweather/data/README.md

 # data

 Below is our codebook for the data.
-Due to the size of our data file, it has not been uploaded to github.
-It is available at [https://www.ncei.noaa.gov/stormevents/]
+Due to the size of our original data file, it has not been uploaded to github.
+It is available at https://www.ncei.noaa.gov/stormevents/

+After some data cleaning, we combined all the raw data into one data file, storms2.csv.
+The codebook for this file is below.

-## StormEvents-details
+## Storms2.csv

 - `BEGIN_YEARMONTH`: Year and month when the event began (YYYYMM).
 - `BEGIN_DAY`: Calendar day when the event began.